« April 6, 2008 - April 12, 2008 | Main | April 20, 2008 - April 26, 2008 »

 For me, magic is defined as the point of confusion caused by something that is not the same as it seems.
 It is special, it is taken for granted, and it can be found in art.
 Artists try to make it all the time.
 Can i do it too?
 The goal is to make people stop at some point and maybe think, "This is different/unexpected."

-Projection, Processing using motion detection/blob detection, in the 2 w.
+Implementation: Projection, Processing using motion detection/blob detection, in the 2 w.
 13th street lobby

 My original relational mapping helped me to arrive at domains I wished to study as well as interesting questions within each domain.
 The domains and questions I wish to carry forward include: